What Do Crows Symbolize?

 DEAD CROW MEANING: THEY ARE CONSIDERED TO BE THE MESSENGER BETWEEN THE WORLD OF THE DEAD AND THE LIVING, THEIR PRESENCE ACTING AS A WARNING.
 THEY’RE ALSO THOUGHT OF AS A GUIDER OF SOULS TO THE AFTERLIFE.
 THIS EXISTENCE BETWEEN THE TWO WORLDS GIVES THEM SUPERIOR KNOWLEDGE, EXPLAINING THE RESPECT WE HAVE FOR THESE PARTICULAR BIRDS.

-If you find one in the street, it can be a message for you that you are going to be lucky in right next future!
+If you find one in the street, it can be a message for you that you are going to be lucky in the right future!

 The flock of crows instead represents an event or the omen of something that will happen in the near future.
 More than anything else it is a negative conception.